Ebonsignori/Operating-Systems-Fall-2018/assignments/assignment_1/README.md

     result = pthread_create(&thread_id, null, part1, (void*)message);

-    // 0 if thread has been created successfully if (result = 0) {
+    // 0 if thread has been created successfully, otherwise 1 if failure if (result = 0) {
         // TODO
     }